ToxicFrog/doom-mods/laevis/README.md

 ### Scavenge Lead *(Player only)*

-When killed, enemies drop a random ammo item matching a type of ammo you already have.
-Note that cheats like `give ammo` will confuse it by giving you ammo from other IWADs, but in normal play it should only give you ammo you've already found prior examples of.
+When killed, enemies drop a random ammo item usable by one of your weapons.
+If you have multiple weapons that share an ammo type, you're more likely to get ammo of that type.

 ### Scavenge Steel *(Player only)*